In The Battle Against COVID-19, A Risk Of 'Vaccine Nationalism'

 Global health organizations are working on plans with a focus on poorer nations.

-Kate Elder of Doctors Without Borders says her organization often faces challenges in dealing with Western pharmaceutical companies that have tremendous leverage because they are the only, or one of just a few, that make a critical drug.
+Kate Elder of Doctors Without Borders says her organization often faces challenges in dealing with Western pharmaceutical companies that have tremendous leverage because they are the only one, or one of just a few, that make a critical drug.

 "We can design things as a global community," she said.
 "But ultimately, since the power is in the pharmaceutical corporation's hands to make those decisions, it's up to them.
 At what scale they produce these vaccines, at what price they set them, and who are the first customers that they'll cater to."

 Because the demand for a new vaccine will be so great, nations, political leaders and drug companies are likely to face a range of conflicting pressures.
-They will be need to provide the vaccine at home, but will also face intense scrutiny to share it widely, fairly and cheaply abroad.
+They will need to provide the vaccine at home but will also face intense scrutiny to share it widely, fairly and cheaply abroad.

 "It's set up to be a massive geopolitical battle," said Bremmer, of the Eurasia Group.
 "Not just around the discovery of the vaccine, but the manufacturing chain — with billions of doses needed, and the challenges of a global vaccination campaign."